dalitun/applications/bundle-trusty-webmail/README_EN.md

 **If you want to change rainloop configuration**

-I
 Access to  `https://floatingIP/?admin` or `https://ip-floatingip.rev.cloudwatt.com/?admin` with web browser on Client,then login with a user and password for initial login, user is "admin" and password is "12345".

  ![admin1](./img/admin1.jpg)